“Semi-Charmed Life” Lyrics Meaning (Third Eye Blind)

 And I won’t run for my life

-He doesn’t want to face it, doesn’t want to stop, even if it’s dangerous.
+He doesn’t want to stop, even if it’s dangerous.

 She’s got her jaws now locked down in a smile